hypo69/hypo/pytest/gemini - set 4/en/src/scenario/__init__.md

 4. **Comprehensive Test Coverage:**  The tests now cover valid input, potentially empty scenarios, and a single scenario file (an edge case that was missing before).

-5. **Exception Handling (Placeholder):** The code has a placeholder `test_run_scenarios_invalid_input` which demonstrates how to use `pytest.raises` to check for exceptions (e.g., `TypeError` for invalid input).  **Crucially**, you need to uncomment this and adapt it according to the actual exceptions raised by your `run_scenarios` function.
+5. **Exception Handling (Placeholder):** The code has a placeholder `test_run_scenarios_invalid_input` which demonStartes how to use `pytest.raises` to check for exceptions (e.g., `TypeError` for invalid input).  **Crucially**, you need to uncomment this and adapt it according to the actual exceptions raised by your `run_scenarios` function.
 If the functions don't raise exceptions with invalid data, this test won't be necessary.

 6. **`pytest.mark.skipif`:** This decorator is used to skip the test, useful for situations where you don't have the actual Supplier class or it's still under development.
 You'll need to replace `True` with a more useful condition to determine when the test should be skipped.